-Join Scott Hirsch for an in-depth discussion in this video Preparing your project for mixing, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Preparing your project for mixing, part of Learning Pro Tools.

 - Now that we have our arrangement set for our song,…it's time begin our mixing process.…Here's where we can really make these tracks shine.…In this movie, we'll start by getting ourselves organized…visually and setting up a rough mix.…Mixing is such a creative process…that I try to get as much of the organizational stuff…out of the way before I start making creative decisions.…By organizing and color-coding our tracks,…we're freed up to make quicker mix decisions.…You can do this any way you want,…but I like to color-code tracks…and make clips follow those color schemes.…